15 Simple Craft Activities for Seniors That Boost Memory & Joy

 - Customize: Add personal touches like stickers, drawings, or washi tape to make it uniquely yours

-What is Beading Projects?
+What is beading projects?

 Beading projects involve stringing beads onto cord, wire, or thread to create jewelry and decorative items.
-Seniors can make necklaces, bracelets, earrings, keychains, and anklets using various bead sizes, colors, and textures.
+You can make necklaces, bracelets, earrings, keychains, and anklets using various bead sizes, colors, and textures.
 The craft adapts easily to different skill levels and interests, from simple single-strand bracelets to more elaborate multi-colored patterns.

-Why Beading Projects are great for seniors
+Why beading projects are great for seniors

-Beading provides several important benefits for older adults:
+Beading provides several important benefits:

 - Improved hand dexterity and concentration: Working with beads strengthens small hand muscles and enhances focus